 The internet went wild when, in 2016, Jared Cook—at the time, a tight end for the Green Bay Packers—made an alarming discovery after digging into his takeaway chicken wings from Buffalo Wild Wings: a fried chicken head.
 “Not the first time it’s happened, I remember a news story back in the 90’s when [McDonald’s] had a head in nuggets,” one Twitter user commented.
 Now, five years on, there’s been a similar disturbing discovery—this time, involving a Pennsylvania pizza joint.
-Diner Brittani Paulhamus found what appeared to be a chicken’s severed head in her takeaway chicken wings order.
+Diner Brittani Paulhamus found what appeared to be a fried chicken head in her takeaway chicken wings order.
 “I turned it and whenever I seen the beak and the eye, I threw it and I screamed,” she reportedly admitted.
 “So we’re in, like, disbelief at this point.”

 But some folks commenting on the viral post weren’t exactly shocked: “Oh no there’s chicken in my chicken the cognitive dissonance is real here,” one remarked.

 First it was pigs’ nipples, then chickens’ noggins.
 Animals need us to stop being shocked when an order of parts of their dead bodies includes dead animals’ body parts.